-Jeffery has been a staple of the L.A. music scene for more than 20 years.
-Jeffery left his humble upbringings in Northern Michigan to attend Hollywood's own Musicians Institute in 1989.
-Upon graduating, he quickly immersed himself in the local music scene playing in a variety of bands, one of which included the band Hardware featuring Tod Howarth of Frehley's Comet, Ted Nugent, and Cheap Trick fame.
-In 1994 Jeff relocated to Dallas, Texas where he teamed up with alt rocker... (more)
+Jeffery Marshall has been a staple of the L.A. music scene for more than 30 years.
+Jeff left his humble upbringings in Northern Michigan to attend Hollywood's own Musicians Institute in 1989.
+Upon graduating, he played in a variety of bands, one of which included Hardware featuring Tod Howarth of Frehley's Comet, Ted Nugent and Cheap Trick fame.
+Jeff has gone on to tour with artists such as prog rock legend Alan Parsons and American Idol runner-up Bo Bice, as well as various ... (more)

-Jeffery currently offers 36 guitar lessons at JamPlay, with 36 intermediate lessons.
+Jeffery currently offers 151 guitar lessons at JamPlay, with 147 intermediate lessons and 4 song lessons.

 Use the tabs below to learn more or subscribe for unlimited access to all artists and courses.